-CareConfidential is committed at every level and in all aspects of the service it offers to providing a confidential service to all those who face an unplanned pregnancy or who are troubled after an abortion.
+CareConfidential is committed at every level and in all aspects of the service it offers to providing a confidential service to all those who face an unintended pregnancy or who are troubled after an abortion.
 Confidentiality is between the individual and the organisation not between the individual and the advisor.
 This means that:

 - Information will be treated in the utmost confidence and will not be divulged to anyone outside the organisation except where extenuating circumstances exist (see below).
 However, in order that we can provide the best possible help to our clients it may be necessary to share information with a supervisor or manager within CareConfidential.